EVondrus/la-hotel/TESTING.md

 ### Python
 All code validated through [PEP8 validator](https://pep8ci.herokuapp.com/) and all clear, no errors found.
+ - **Note**: The Django settings file created during project initialization has not been formatted.
 ![PEP8 validation](./docs/testing-images/booking-model-linter.png)

 - To view all python testing click [here](./docs/testing-images).